Victoria Lines Malta Walking Trail – The Most Scenic Hiking Route

-Where is Malta’s best walking trail?
-It surely has to be the epic Victoria Lines Malta hiking route, which stretches from coast to coast, across the north of the main island.
+Where is Malta's best walking trail?
+It surely has to be the epic Victoria Lines Malta walking trail, a long-distance hike that follows the island’s historic defensive line from west to east across northern Malta.

 The 12km long Victoria Lines Malta trail runs along the top of a natural geographical barrier in Malta known as the Great Fault.